TSP (Trisodium Phosphate) In Cereal: Is There Paint Thinner In Your Corn Flakes?

 First of all, let me tell you that I used to LOVE breakfast cereal.

 I was so broke when I was in college.
-I literally lived off of almost no money and always shopped off of the bargain produce shelves and just made do.
-Whenever I would come home on break, it was just amazing being able to go into the kitchen and eat all kinds of things I couldn’t afford when I was in school.
+I literally lived off of almost no money and always shopped the bargain produce shelves and made do with whatever I could get for cheap.
+Whenever I came home on break, it was amazing being able to go into the kitchen and eat all kinds of things I couldn't afford when I was in school.

 And I ate a lot of it.